Monday 2 – Friday 13 July 2018

-Irish Language Course: Transition year / 5th year / 6th year students
+Irish Language Course: 5th year / 6th year students

-Improve your Irish language skills on our Irish Language Course course this Summer.
-Taught by Irish teacher Clare Grealy, this course is designed to improve oral and written fluency, expression and comprehension in an immersive classroom environment.
+Improve your Irish language skills on our Irish Language Course course next Summer.
+Taught by Irish teacher Clare Grealy, this two week course is designed to improve oral and written fluency, expression and comprehension in an immersive classroom environment.

 Students are encouraged to improve pronunciation, grammar, listening skills and vocabulary, and are given the skills and techniques required to help them prepare for the oral, aural and written language exams.